petershin/liferay-learn/docs/analytics-cloud/latest/en/troubleshooting/connecting-data-sources.md

 ![Analytics Data coming in over a period of time.](connecting-data-sources/images/02.png)

-Other session-related data, such as session duration and bounce rate, must wait until the visitor session ends.
+Other session-related data such as session duration and bounce rate must wait until the visitor session ends.
 Visitor sessions are considered over when there are 30 minutes of inactivity, or at 00:00:00 UTC -- whichever comes first.

 Individual Profiles take longer to process and become available over time.